 Hear what Service Leadership Seminar is all about by watching this video:

-Participants should plan for most meals to be self-purchased at local dining establishments as part of the Seminar schedule.
-Both monetary and dietary restrictions will be considered when selecting meal locations.
-Expected cost for the week may be approximately $75.
+Participants should plan for most meals to be covered by the program, however, there are some options for self-purchased meals at local dining establishments as part of the Seminar schedule.
+Expected out-of-pocket costs for the week may be approximately $25.